grafana/loki/docs/sources/upgrading/_index.md

 * [4543](https://github.com/grafana/loki/pull/4543) **trevorwhitney**: Change more default values and improve application of common storage config

 This changes a few default values, resulting in the ingester WAL now being on by default, and chunk transfer retries are disabled by default.
+Note, this now means Loki will depend on local disk by default for it's WAL (write ahead log) directory.
+This defaults to `wal` but can be overridden via the `--ingester.wal-dir` or via `path_prefix` in the common configuration section.
 Below are config snippets with the previous defaults, and another with the new values.

 Previous defaults:
 ```yaml